2014 German Football League: Modus

-During the regular season each club played all other clubs in its division twice, home and away, resulting in each team playing, nominally, 14 regular season games.
-The northern division in 2014 however consisted of only seven teams, resulting in only twelve regular season games per club in this division.
-There was no games between clubs from opposite divisions, interconference games having been abolished after the 2011 season when the GFL was expanded from 14 to 16 teams.
+During the regular season, each club played all other clubs in its division twice, home and away, resulting in each team playing, nominally, 14 regular season games.
+However, in 2014, the northern division consisted of only seven teams, resulting in only twelve regular season games per club in this division.
+There were no games between clubs from opposite divisions, interconference games having been abolished after the 2011 season when the GFL was expanded from 14 to 16 teams.

-The best four teams in each division qualified for the play-offs where, in the quarter finals, teams from opposite divisions played each other, whereby the better placed teams had home advantage.
+The best four teams in each division qualified for the play-offs where, in the quarter-finals, teams from opposite divisions played each other, whereby the better placed teams had home advantage.
 The first placed team played the fourth placed from the other division and the second placed the third placed team.
 From the semi-finals onwards teams from the same division could meet again.

 The eighth placed team in each division entered a two-leg play-off with the winner of the respective division of the German Football League 2, the second tier of the league system in Germany.
 The winners of this contest qualified for the GFL for the following season.
 In case of a GFL division consisting of less than eight clubs no play-off was necessary.